 10. Jones Family Ranch - 255,000 acres

-Located on the South Texas coast near Corpus Christi, the Jones family ranches were founded by W. W. Jones in 1897, on land that had been part of the Las Animas Spanish Land Grant.
-The property still holds structures dating back to the Spanish/Mexican colonial era.
-The ranches produce oil and welcome guests to stay on the lands.
+Located on the South Texas coast near Corpus Christi, the Jones family ranches were founded by W. W. Jones in 1897 on land that had been part of the Las Animas Spanish Land Grant.
+The real estate still holds structures dating back to the Spanish/Mexican colonial era.
+The ranches produce oil and welcome guests to stay on the lands' main ranch house.

 9. Burnett Ranches (Four Sixes) - 275,000 acres